Staff profile

 Research and Teaching

-His first monograph, Music and the Queer Body in English Literature at the Fin de Siècle, is forthcoming from Cambridge University Press.
+His first monograph, Music and the Queer Body in English Literature at the Fin de Siècle, was published open access by Cambridge University Press in 2022.
 This takes as it focus works by John Addington Symonds, Walter Pater, Vernon Lee, E. M. Forster and Virginia Woolf, and draws upon the work of psychoanalytic, phenomenological and queer theorists to suggest new ways of understanding the significance of spatial, temporal and material encounters with music at the fin de siècle for the formation of non-normative subjectivities.

-A number of articles and book reviews are published or forthcoming in Victorian Literature and Culture, Journal of Victorian Culture, Victorian Review, and Studies in Walter Pater and Aestheticism.
+A number of articles and chapters are published or forthcoming in Victorian Literature and Culture, Journal of Victorian Culture, Victorian Review, and Studies in Walter Pater and Aestheticism.

 His room number is Room 002, Hallgarth House.